 For example, in Kenya a few years ago, the only remaining male white rhinoceros died as a result of old age leaving scientists with a lot of work trying to preserve the semen for use on the few remaining female rhinoceros in an attempt to preserve the white rhinoceros for future generations.

-Despite the advanced technology, the scientists have been trying to impregnate the female rhinoceros with no success, which highlights the need to conserve the wildlife as human will find it difficult to take up the natural role of wildlife.
+Despite the advanced technology, scientists have been trying to impregnate the female rhinoceros with no success, highlighting the need to conserve wildlife as humans will find it difficult to take up the natural role of wildlife.

 16. Protecting Wildlife and Their Habitats Mean Fewer Diseases that Affect Humans

 For the sake of human health, it is crucial to protect wildlife and their habitat.

 There are fewer cases of malaria and Lyme disease in diverse, protected natural regions, according to research.

 Animals are the source of 60% of infectious diseases, including COVID-19.